 Step 5.
 Maintain SLP Licensure and Complete Continuing Education Requirements

-To keep your license up to date, you’ll need to renew once yearly.
-You would renew your license online upon receiving notification from the Board.
+To keep your license up to date, you’ll need to renew it each year.
+You can renew your license online upon receiving notification from the Board.
+The annual cost of renewal is $50.

 The Maine Speech-Language-Hearing Association offers continuing education opportunities in the form of a yearly conference course, conventional courses, and other programs.
 They also offer a connection to a statewide professional network, career advancement assistance, and professional advocacy.